 |Career and postgraduate options|

-Postgraduate students are also to be found working in financial institutions, both public and private, in Dublin, London, New York, and elsewhere.
+Postgraduate degree holders are also to be found working in financial institutions, both public and private, in Dublin, London, New York, and around the globe.

 For further information on Postgraduate options please go to the Graduate Studies site